 What is a DMCA takedown notice?

-A DMCA takedown notice is the official notification to the company, search engine, ISP or web host informing them that the material they are hosting or linking to infringes on a copyright.
+A DMCA takedown notice is an official notification to the company, search engine, ISP, or web host informing them that the material they are hosting or linking to infringes on a copyright.

 The company or website at the receiving end of the notice should immediately take down the copyrighted material.
 If they don’t remove the material in question, then the ISP can forcibly take down the content.

-The types of copyrighted material for which you can send a DMCA takedown notice (or DMCA request) includes:
+The types of copyrighted material for which you can send a DMCA takedown notice (or DMCA request) include:

-- Written text which includes books, articles, poetry, blogs, etc
+- A written text which includes books, articles, poetry, blogs, etc

 - Pictures that you took and posted on your business’s official social media sites